 The ‘I Really Love Brisbane’ Staycation

-Eat As the sun sets, head to nearby Burnett Lane for evening drinks at Super Whatnot, working your way through their fabulous cocktail and wine menus.
+Eat: As the sun sets, head to nearby Burnett Lane for evening drinks at Super Whatnot, working your way through their fabulous cocktail and wine menus.
 Once you’re done, duck into SurveyCo for an unforgettable dinner in a gorgeous setting.
 Try the perfectly cooked lamb rack served with smoked eggplant, grains and broccoli.
-If going out for dinner sounds like too much work, stay in and feast at on-site restaurant, MRepublic.
-Be sure to sample the pan fried barramundi served with kipfler potatoes tossed with sour cream and chives, steamed green beans and basil beurre blanc sauce.
+If going out for dinner sounds like too much work, stay in and feast at the on-site restaurant, MRepublic.
+Be sure to sample the pan-fried barramundi served with Kipfler potatoes tossed with sour cream and chives, steamed green beans and basil beurre blanc sauce.

 A huge thank you to Mercure for having me as a guest, allowing me to experience each of these great itineraries for myself.

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.

 Agoda – for booking hotels (& homes)